roman-milk/roman-milk.github.io/foxy-gramma.md

  (Author's Note: Part 2 coming next week.
 This was one story split in to two parts, so apologies for the lack of action in this one.
 I will make it up to you all in the next chapter.
 I promise.)
-Report_Story #1